dani/patrix/README.md

   * --debug: if present, will be verbose
   * --conf: path to a conf file.
 Default conf file is ~/.patrixrc
   * --file: if action is send-file, specify the path of the file to send
   * --invite: a matrix ID (@user:server.domain.tld) to invite in a room.
-Can be specified several times
+Can be specified several times.
+Valid for create-room and modify-room
-  * --name: set the name of a room
+  * --name: set the name of a room.
+Valid for create-room and modify-room
-  * --topic: set the topic of a room
+  * --topic: set the topic of a room.
+Valid for create-room and modify-room
-  * --alias: set an alias for a room
+  * --alias: set an alias for a room.
+Valid for create-room and modify-room
   * --federation: Enable the federation when creating a room.
 Default is enabled.
 Can be turned of with --no-federation
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message